meleu/zxz/README.md

 ### Missing features

-The 0x0.st service allows you to  the **expiration time**, but I'm not interested in working on this feature.
+The 0x0.st service allows you to change the **expiration time**, but I'm not interested in working on this feature.

 They say in the official page that 0x0.st can copy a file from another URL, but I wasn't able to make it work (and also not interested).